These days it seems like everyone is making an online course. And if yours is still in the works it’s easy to get discouraged.

 My friend Paul Jarvis does it even better: he blocks out 6 hours every month to write a bunch of articles.
 We can only wish to be as productive as Paul. :)

 When you feel overwhelmed, you think you have to work harder.
 So you stay up late.
 And then that makes you tired, which makes you feel more overwhelmed.
 It's a horrible cycle.

 I used to stay up regularly until 2am or later (I'm a night owl).
 But eventually, you find that you're awake when your loved ones are asleep and asleep when they're awake.
 So you're not only tired, but alone.
 That, my friend, is no bueno.
 So now, I usually go to bed by 11pm.
 I get more rest and actually see the people I love now.
 Imagine that!

 Hopefully reading this article helps you realize that A) it's not too late for you to create your online course and B) there are ways to manage overwhelm.
 At the end of the day, it's all about committing through the ups and downs of entrepreneurship.

 Looking for structure and a community to help you launch your online course?
-You can find all of that in my new program, Jumpstart Your Course.
-It's currently open for enrollment until March 14.
-Click the button to learn more!
+Check out my new program, Finish Your Damn Course!